sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 A book that I've wanted to read for a long time is [Clean Architecture](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164/) by Robert C. Martin (a.k.a Uncle Bob).
 I came across his [2012 blog post](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) a while back.
 It made so much sense to me that I went on to design an entire web service around its core principles.
 I evangalize it to this day.

-I never read the book, though.
-I finally picked it up, and I wanted to summarize the highlights here, as a way to solidify its concepts in my mind.
+Despite hanging my hat on the blog post, I never read the book until now.
+I wanted to summarize the highlights here, as a way to solidify its concepts in my mind.
 This post is mainly for my own future reference.

 -----